SimonSubokLee/ston-docs-son/admin/getting_started.kr.rst

 **2. RRD Manual Installation**

-   If yum fails to install RRDtool, the administrator should `download <http://pkgs.repoforge.org/rrdtool/>`_ the proper package for installeing the OS version and manually proceed with installation.
+   If YUM fails to install the RRDtool, the administrator should `download <http://pkgs.repoforge.org/rrdtool/>`_ the proper package for installeing the OS version and manually proceed with installation.

 ======================================== =================== ======= ============================